Kharacternyk/pacwall/README.rst

 CLI
 ---

-* ``-u``: do not fetch updates
+* ``-u``: do not attempt to add entries to the set of available updates

   This flag considerably speed-ups ``pacwall``.
 It also puts off some load from the Arch mirrors, though the load is arguably minor.
-This flag doesn't prevent already fetched updates to be displayed.

 * ``-g``: do not regenerate the graph

-  Displaying newly fetched updates is also considered "regenerating the graph", which means that ``pacwall -g`` may fetch some new updates, but it doesn't display them anyway.
+  This flag doesn't prevent from adding entries to the set of available updates, but the entries will not be visible until the graph is regenerated.

 * ``-k``: do not run the hook